Summer-16/CSGO-VMPanel/mysqlQuery/readme.md

+# Below are the queries mentioned in case you want to or had to manually perform any actions in MYSQL

-- Query to create tables for server
+- Query to manually create tables for server
 ```mysql
 CREATE TABLE `table_name_here` (
   `authId` varchar(50) COLLATE utf8mb4_unicode_ci NOT NULL,